Nickbot606/clenv/README.md

 # Usage
 ## Configuration
 *clenv* is not free from having confgiruations itself, however these are kept to a minimum in order to maintain a semblance of state management.
 All of these keys can be changed remotely via the `cfg` argument.
-This configuration file can be found in `~/.config/clenv`
+This configuration file can be found in your operating system's configuration directory.

 | name | example | description |
 | --- | --- | --- |